Swaroopathil Nair

-Swaroopathil Nairs were one of the high ranking subcastes belonging to the Nair community in Kerala.
-This subcaste is found only in Travancore, where they are mostly warriors, major military castes of kerala, also involved in administrative duties in the Travancore Kingdom.
+Swaroopathil Nair is a subcaste belonging to the Nair community of Kerala, India.
+They are found only in Travancore, where they were the warriors and the Jenmimar (feudal lords).
+They were also involved in administrative duties in the Travancore region.

-In Malabar, two related subcastes, Akathu Charna Nairs and Purathu Charna Nairs are treated as equivalent to Swaroopathil Nairs in caste hierarchy, they are popularly known as Charna Nairs.
-They were known by different subgroups, including Parisha Menon (Akathu-Charna Menon), Akathu-Charna Nair, Purathu-Charna Nair, and Pattola Menon (scribes), Menoky, etc. Charna Nairs constitute the largest Nair population in the Malabar.
-They were mostly engaged in administrative duties in Malabar, and also a section of them were landlords.
-The Menon surname is also associated with other Nair subcastes, such as the Kiriyathil Nair.
+In Malabar, two related subcastes, Akathu Charna Nairs and Purathu Charna Nairs, are treated as equivalent to Swaroopathil Nairs in caste hierarchy.
+They have different subgroups, including Parisha Menon, Pattola Menon, and Menoky.
+The Charna Nairs constitute the largest Nair population in Malabar.